Introduction (What is an RSS feed)

 Some websites don’t have an RSS Feed or block 3rd party scripts from rendering their feed which will stop our widget from working correctly.

-Not all websites publish image thumbnails in their RSS feeds, this option will only work if the target websites supports images and chooses to include them.
+Not all websites publish image thumbnails in their RSS feeds, this option will only work if the target website supports images and chooses to include them.

-Yes however this can’t be done directly with out widget as of yet.
+Yes, however, this can’t be done directly without a widget as of yet.
 We recommend using a service to combine the feeds you require together into a single RSS feed URL and then use that with our widget.

 Does the widget support HTTPS?